fncbook/fnc/chapter1/floating-point.md

 \frac{|\fl(x)-x|}{|x|} \le \frac{2^{n-d-1}}{2^n} \le  \tfrac{1}{2}\macheps.
 ```

 In words, every real number is represented with a uniformly bounded relative precision.
 Inequality {eq}`fpbound` holds true for negative $x$ as well.
-In [Exercise 2](#problem-fp-fprelative) you are asked to show that an equivalent statement is that
+In @problem-fp-fprelative you are asked to show that an equivalent statement is that

 ```{math}
 :label: fpboundalt